-To be considered for admission to Centralia College, including the Intensive English Program (IEP), the following items must be submitted to the International Student Programs office via email to intl@centralia.edu or via postal mail to International Student Programs, 600 Centralia College Boulevard, Centralia, WA 98531:
+To be considered for admission to Centralia College, including the Intensive English Program (IEP), the following items must be submitted to the International Student Programs office via email to intl@centralia.edu or via postal mail to International Student Programs, 600 Centralia College Blvd, Centralia, WA 98531:

-- 1. Completed and signed International Student Application - 2.
+- 1. Completed and signed International StudentApplication - 2.
 Application fee (USD \$65 via money order, cashier's check, or credit card: Visa, Mastercard, or Discover) - 3.
 Proof of adequate financial support for all expenses for one academic year, e.g., official bank statement, notarized affidavit of support, embassy, agency or government letter of support.
-Expenses for tuition, fees, insurance, and living expenses for a year at Centralia College are available at www.centralia.edu/international/tuition. html.
+Expenses for tuition, fees, insurance, and living expenses for a year at Centralia College are available at www.centralia.edu/international/tuition.html.
 International students are not eligible for financial aid, but they can apply for college scholarships.
 Continued enrollment will require a more current statement of financial support. - 4.
 Official transcripts from high school and all colleges attended (including all language schools, universities, etc.) - 5.
 Copy of current passport

-- Proof of proficiency in the English language is NOT required for admission. - a.
-Students without an official TOEFL score or with an official TOEFL score below 500 (paper-based)/173 (computer-based)/61 (Internet-based) or an IELTS score below 5.5 will be admitted only to the Intensive English Program (IEP). - b.
-Students with a TOEFL score higher than 500 (paper-based)/173 (computer-based)/61 (Internet-based) or an IELTS score higher than 5.5 may enroll in college-level courses after an assessment of readiness has been completed at Centralia College. - 7.
-International students transferring within the U.S. must also submit a copy of current visa, I-20, Form I-94, and a Transfer-In Form (provided after the initial application has been received and evaluated).
+- 6. Proof of proficiency in the English language is NOT required for admission. - a.
+Students without an official TOEFL score or with an official TOEFL score below 500 (paperbased)/173 (computer-based)/61 (Internet-based) or an IELTS score below 5.5 will be admitted only to the Intensive English Program (IEP). - b.
+Students with a TOEFL score higher than 500 (paper- based)/173 (computer-based)/61 (Internet-based) or an IELTS score higher than 5.5 may enroll in college- level courses after an assessment of readiness has been completed at Centralia College.